PJMasks/D2D-Project/README.md

 ### About the Project
-We are doing this project as part of our Data to Decisions class under Dr. Andrea Wiggins.
+We are doing this project as part of our **Data to Decisions** class under **Dr. Andrea Wiggins**.
 As a part of this we will be doing data manipulation and analysis.

-### List of Files
+### List of Files/folders in the Repository
-* LICENSE
+* License
 * Readme.md
+* Information-Seeking

 ### Pre-requisites
 * R studio